Delano Lewis: Early life and education

-Lewis was born in Arkansas City, Kansas, into a family of "ardent Democrats".
-He was named for Franklin Delano Roosevelt (although his name is pronounced "Del-AYE-no".)
-He is the only child of Raymond Ernest Lewis, a porter for the Santa Fe Railroad, and Enna L. Lewis (née Wordlow), a homemaker.
+Delano Eugene Lewis was born on November 12, 1938, in Arkansas City, Kansas, into a family of "ardent Democrats".
+He was named for Franklin Delano Roosevelt (although his name is pronounced "Del-AYE-no", differently than Roosevelt).
+He was the only child of Raymond Ernest Lewis, a porter for the Santa Fe Railroad, and Enna L. Lewis (née Wordlow), a homemaker.

-Lewis attended Sumner High School, in Kansas City, Kansas, graduating in 1956.
+Lewis attended Sumner High School, in Kansas City, Kansas, from which he graduated in 1956.
 He attended Boys State in his junior and senior years of high school.

 Lewis graduated from the University of Kansas, in Lawrence, Kansas, in 1960, where he was a classmate of Wilt Chamberlain.
 He earned a law degree from the Washburn University School of Law, in Topeka, Kansas, in 1963.
 He worked full-time at the Menninger Clinic while attending law school.

 Career

 After graduation, Lewis went to work as an attorney in the U.S. Justice Department and later in the Office of Compliance in the Equal Employment Opportunity Commission.
 He was an associate director and country director for the Peace Corps in Nigeria and Uganda from 1966 to 1969.

 Lewis was a legislative assistant to Senator Edward Brooke and Delegate Walter E. Fauntroy.
 He led Marion Barry's mayoral transition team in 1978 and his re-election campaign's financial committee in 1982.

-He joined The Chesapeake & Potomac Telephone Company in 1973 as a public affairs manager, becoming its chief executive officer in 1990.
+Lewis joined The Chesapeake & Potomac Telephone Company in 1973 as a public affairs manager, becoming its chief executive officer in 1990.
 In 1988, Lewis served a one-year term as president of the Greater Washington Board of Trade, and began a term as president of the newly formed City National Bank of Washington, which eventually closed in 1993.

 In 1993, Lewis became the president and chief executive officer of National Public Radio.
 During his tenure, he served for three years on the board of Apple Computer, citing "pressing time demands" as the reason for leaving in 1997.
 He resigned from NPR in 1998.

-Lewis was also a member of the board of directors of Black Entertainment Television, and has served on the boards of Colgate-Palmolive, Halliburton and Eastman Kodak.
+Lewis was also a member of the board of directors of Black Entertainment Television, and served on the boards of Colgate-Palmolive, Halliburton, and Eastman Kodak, as well.

-U.S. President Bill Clinton named Lewis the U.S. Ambassador to South Africa, a post in which he served from 1999 to 2001.
+President Bill Clinton named Lewis the U.S. ambassador to South Africa in 1999 and presented his credentials on January 21, 2000.
 He was sworn in by federal judge John Edwards Conway, a law-school classmate.
 Later, Lewis and his wife moved to Las Cruces, New Mexico, where he started a consultancy, Lewis & Associates.
 In 2006, he was named a senior fellow at New Mexico State University.
 The following year, he was named founding director of New Mexico State University's International Relations Institute.